artemis-sbs/sbs_utils/mkdocs/docs/mast/tutorial.md

     " and it's description
     ```

-story.mast should now be empty except for those three lines, but keep it for later since the system expects it to exist.
+story.mast should now be empty, but keep it for later since the system expects it to exist.
 It can also be used for code in the future.

 ### Fished step two: Modular map